All chargers working as normal

 Engenie provides the following three charging standards at each charger:

-Most Engenie sites have two rapid chargers, each with two allocated wide charging bays.
+Almost all Engenie sites have two rapid chargers and multiple allocated charging bays.
 So there should usually be a free bay if this happens.
-But we know that this is a problem so have agreed with local authorities to enforce the bays with parking penalties for non-EVs.
+But we know that this is a problem so have agreed with local authorities to enforce the bays with parking penalties for non-EVs, where we can.

-Our 50kW rapid electric car chargers charge a typical EV battery from flat to full in less than 30 minutes.
+Our 50kW rapid chargers take a typical EV battery to 80% in 30-60min depending on the battery size.
 This means that a 60-minute parking period is adequate to charge your vehicle even if the battery is very flat.